PiggyMouth/MPC-CBF_for_ADS/README.md

 The autonomous agents are based on KeyingLucyWang's repository [Safe_Reconfiguration_Scenarios](https://github.com/KeyingLucyWang/Safe_Reconfiguration_Scenarios).
 The least required files are `test_config.txt`, and files in the "navigation folder".

 The scenario that is tested and validated is: `FollowLeadingVehicle_5`.

+## Perception noise model

+The perception noise model based on the computed distance by a CNN model during salt and pepper noise is stored in `differences.save`.